jessepeterman/how-to-learn-to-program/Lessons/1-LessonOne.md

 If you learn programming you'll be doing a lot of this kind of stuff.

-## Get your feet wet with tutorials/videos
+## 2. Get your feet wet with a tutorial

 If this list of things sounds like something up your alley then I'd recommend trying out a small tutorial that walks through the basics of programming.
 Freecodecamp.org has a bunch of great stuff.
 You could also try something on CodeAcademy.